paramoNNNN/BTCLookUp/README.md

 ### Create required tables

-We need to create two tables in Supabase panel
+You need to create two tables in Supabase panel

 1. `subscribedHashes`:
     - Create a table and name it `subscribedHashes` and add these columns: